raybogman/raybogman.github.io/author.md

 - Learning Magento Theme Development (2014)
 - Mastering Magento (2013)

 In 2016 his first Magento book got published, [Magento 2 Cookbook](https://mage2cookbook.com/).
-In March 2017 **Magento 2 - Build World-Class online stores** got published which is a 698 pages Magento 2 book based combined on the Magento 2 Cookbook, Magento 2 Development and Mastering Magento 2.
+In March 2017 **Magento 2 - Build World-Class online stores** got published which is a 698 pages Magento 2 book and based on the Magento 2 Cookbook, Magento 2 Development and Mastering Magento 2.

 ### Web Designer Magazine
 Since the beginning of 2012 Ray started as a guest writer for **Web Designer Magazine** and has written several stories on **Magento**.